VolumeGraphics/traits/README.md

 ## Tips for use

 Since traits are essentially used within `is<...>`, the trait names should be chosen appropriately to maintain a natural reading flow.
-For this reason, a noun is used in all examples or the paraphrase *with ... behavior* instead of *has ... behavior* is used.
+For this reason, a noun or the paraphrase *with ... behavior* instead of *has ... behavior* is used in all examples .

 ## Implementation notes